AnneBerberBakermans/Data-science-portfolio/portfolio.md

 The biggest takeaway was that data science isn’t just about making predictions.It’s about making fair and meaningful decisions.
 This assignment made it clear that when working with real-world data, we have to think about how our models impact people and ensure that our insights are responsible and useful across different contexts.

+• Apply visualization and predictive models to help generate actionable insight

+Using Visuals and Models to Understand Food Insecurity For our Introduction to Data Science class, I worked on a homework assignment analyzing food scarcity data.
+Some communities in the U.S. struggle to get healthy and affordable food because they live far from supermarkets or grocery stores.
+This limited access can make it difficult for people to maintain a balanced diet.
+There are many ways to measure food store access and define areas that lack these resources.
+In our assignment, we focused on one specific measure—how far people had to travel to reach a supermarket.

+The dataset included a variable called LAPOP1_10, which represented the number of people in each U.S. county who lived more than 1 mile away (for urban areas) or more than 10 miles away (for rural areas) from a supermarket.
+This measure helped identify populations at risk of food insecurity.

+Before analyzing the data, I needed to clean it.
+This involved converting values into numeric form and removing missing data (NA values).
+Once the data was cleaned, I performed exploratory data analysis (EDA) to better understand the dataset.
+For example, I found out which county had the smallest population.

+I then created a new variable called insecurityRatio, which we calculated by dividing LAPOP1_10 by Pop2010 (the total county population).
+This ratio showed the percentage of people in each county who lived too far from a supermarket and were therefore at risk of food insecurity.
+By creating this ratio, I made it easier to compare food insecurity across different counties.

+Merging Data & Making Graphs
+To combine multiple datasets, I needed a common column to merge them properly.
+The dfIns dataset contained a column called Largest_city, while the pop dataset had a city column.
+However, city names alone were not unique, as different states could have cities with the same name.
+To solve this, I created a new column called city_state by combining the city and state names.
+This allowed us to accurately merge the two datasets.

+Once the data was merged, I used different types of graphs to visualize food insecurity across the U.S.:

+A map of the U.S. with points representing each city, where color indicated the insecurity ratio.
+A bar chart comparing the food insecurity ratio by state.
+A scatter plot showing state populations.
+A heat map where each state’s color represented its level of food insecurity.

+Key Takeaways
+The biggest takeaway from this homework was how useful visualizations can be for understanding data.
+Simply looking at numbers in a table can make it hard to see patterns, but graphs and maps help make the information clearer.
+For example, My ggplot visualizations helped show which areas had the highest food insecurity, making the data more meaningful.
+This assignment showed how important data visualization is in turning raw data into useful insights.